toolforge/buildpack-admission-controller/README.md

 	* k8s.io/api
 	* k8s.io/apimachinery

-To build on minikube and launch, follow these steps, from the root of the repo:
+To build on minikube (current supported k8s version is 1.21) and launch, just run:

-* `eval $(minikube docker-env)`
-* `docker build -t buildpack-admission:latest .`

-That creates the image on minikube's docker daemon.
-Then to launch the service:

-* `./utils/regenerate_certs.sh`  <-- creates a new certificate, a CSR to sign it, and a k8s secret with the signed cert and key
-* `./utils/realize_patch.sh deploy/devel/webhook.patch.yaml.tpl` <-- generates the patch to override the ca bundle with the k8s secret we just created
-* `kubectl apply -k deploy/devel` <-- Deploys the dev environment

-If everything goes well, you should see the new `buildpack-admission` namespace with a couple pods running:
-* `kubectl get all -n buildpack-admission`
+* `deploy.sh -b devel`

-As long as a suitable image can be placed where needed on toolforge, which can be done locally if node affinity is used or some similar mechanism to prevent it being needed on every spun-up node, the last three steps are likely all that is needed to bootstrap.
+As long as a suitable image can be placed where needed on toolforge, which can be done locally if node affinity is used or some similar mechanism to prevent it being needed on every spun-up node, the command above is likely all that is needed to bootstrap.

 ## Testing

 At the top level, run `go test ./...` to capture all tests.
 If you need to see output or want to examine things more, use `go test -test.v ./...`

-## Deploying
+## Deploying To Production

 NOTE: this might change soon, once https://phabricator.wikimedia.org/T291915 is resolved